0xPolygonID/docs/docs/wallet/wallet-app/features.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

+# Privado ID Wallet Features

-The Privado ID Wallet App supports the following features:
+The Privado ID Wallet App provides comprehensive identity management capabilities with the following core features:

-- Privacy by design and Self-sovereignty: The user is in full control of his/her identity data and exchanges credentials with other identities without the need for an intermediary or centralized authority.
+## Core Features

+### Privacy-First Design and Self-Sovereignty
+Users maintain complete control over their identity data and credential exchanges.
+The system operates without intermediaries or centralized authorities, ensuring true self-sovereign identity management.

+### Seamless Authentication and Credential Management
+The application offers two authentication methods:

-- Seamless Authentication and Credential Management: This App enables users to authenticate via their Ethereum wallets, and automatically creates a derived identity wallet.
+**Ethereum Wallet Integration**: This App enables users to authenticate via their Ethereum wallets, and automatically creates a derived identity wallet.
 Users can easily fetch, store, and manage their credentials.
 Credentials undergo encryption using keys and are securely stored in end-to-end encrypted cloud storage*, facilitating effortless access across multiple devices while streamlining processes.

-  Additionally, users can also create local accounts.
+**Local Account Creation**: Additionally, users can also create local accounts.
 In this case, the app generates an Ethereum wallet in the background and creates a derived identity wallet.
 This option is ideal for users who prefer to store credentials locally without using cloud storage or for those who do not have a wallets such as Metamask on their phone.

-:::info
+:::info Cloud Storage Security
-\*The Cloud Storage serves as a secure repository for encrypted credentials, offering users the convenience of multi-device access to credentials and serving as a reliable backup solution.
-When a user signs the message using their Ethereum private key, an identity is derived and storage keys are generated.
-The digital signature scheme employed is ed25519.
+The cloud storage system serves as a secure repository for encrypted credentials, providing multi-device access and reliable backup capabilities.
+When users sign messages using their Ethereum private key, the system derives an identity and generates storage keys using the ed25519 digital signature scheme.
 All the documents stored in the storage are end-to-end encrypted using AES256-GCM, guaranteeing that only the user with the storage keys can access his credentials, reinforcing the security of the stored information.
 :::

 <div align="center">